GoogleChrome/web.dev/src/site/content/en/learn/html/forms/index.md

 set on the `<form>`.
 Constraint validation occurs prior to form submission, but only if there is neither a `formnovalidate` on the activated submit button nor a `novalidate` on the `<form>`.

-For the example buttons, no name or value for the button gets sent with the form as neither example has a name.
-If a form control doesn't have a name, it will not be sent with the form.
 To capture which button was used to submit a form, give the button a `name`.
+Buttons with no name or value don't get sent with the form data on form submission.

 ## After submitting the form